aptos-labs/aptos-keyless-trusted-setup-contributions-may-2024/README.md

 npx snarkjs@0.6.11 zkey verify main.r1cs powersOfTau28_hez_final_21.ptau contributions/<contribution_filename>.zkey -v
 ```

-Depending on your machine, this commands can take upwards of 20 minutes.
+Depending on your machine, this command can take upwards of 20 minutes.
 Upon completion, it will produce an output of the following form:

 ```
 [INFO]  snarkJS: Circuit Hash: